uvaai/pdp/python/en/installing/computer/index.md

 ### Terminal

+As a programmer, you will be using a terminal frequently.

 In Visual Studio Code you can open a terminal with the key combination **ctrl**+**\`**.
 That means pressing both **ctrl** and **\`** (this key is often found next to the 1 or the Z key on your keyboard) at the same time.

 Some keyboard shortcuts that might save you some time: